jfbus/templ-components/README.md

 npm install flowbite
 ```

-No need to configure Tailwind & Flowbite, it is handled by templ-components.
+No need to configure Tailwind & Flowbite, it is handled by templui.

 Install [Alpine.js](https://alpinejs.dev/).